tribesports/tech_blog/source/_posts/2011-09-24-versioning-the-tribesports-api.markdown

   end
 end
 {% endcodeblock %}

+We can now send a request using our custom MIME type in the Accept header, and [receive an appropriate response](https://gist.github.com/1239258).

 So far, so good.
 We've got the Rails responder doing all our heavy lifting, our controllers are clean, and we have versioned resource presentation.
 That's two of our goals accomplished, but we've still got presentation logic cluttering up our business models.
 To address that we'll be using Decorators, which will be the subject of our next blog post.